 Activated Charcoal Uses

-If you suffer from gas, activated charcoal capsules may help to alleviate the condition.
-The particles of activated charcoal neutralize the gas, thus eliminating the condition and any associated smells.
+If you suffer from gas, it may help to alleviate the condition.
+The particles are to neutralize the gas, thus eliminating the condition and any associated smells.

 Don’t forget to consult your doctor or a vet if you choose to use activated charcoal medicinal products for either yourself or your pets.